-Our FirstService Residential operating division adopted the FirstService Residential trademark in June 2013, replacing 18 legacy regional brands.
-The adoption of common branding was designed to create a unified North American market presence signifying our market leadership, to showcase our commitment to service excellence and to leverage our strengths to the benefit of current and future clients.
+The FirstService Residential operating division operates under the FirstService Residential trademark.
+This common branding creates a unified North American market presence signifying our market leadership, to showcase our commitment to service excellence and to leverage our strengths to the benefit of current and future clients.
 No value has been ascribed to the FirstService Residential trademark in our consolidated financial statements.

-In our FirstService Brands division, three franchise systems - California Closets, Paul Davis Restoration, and Pillar to Post Home Inspectors - have trademarks to which value has been ascribed in our consolidated financial statements.
+In our FirstService Brands division, our Global Restoration and Century Fire businesses and two franchise systems - California Closets and Paul Davis Restoration - have trademarks to which value has been ascribed in our consolidated financial statements.
 The value of these trademarks is derived from the recognition they enjoy among the target audiences for the respective property services.
-These trademarks have been in existence for many years, and their prominence among consumers has grown over time through the addition of franchisees and the ongoing marketing programs conducted by both franchisees and the Company.
+These trademarks have been in existence for many years, and their prominence among consumers has grown over time through the addition of locations and/or franchisees and the ongoing marketing programs conducted by Global Restoration, franchisees and FirstService.